hazcod/enpass-cli/README.md

 # enpass-cli

+**WARNING:** This is currently not compatible with Enpass 6.0.
+I'm doing [some testing](https://github.com/HazCod/enpass-cli-test/), but no results yet.

 A Enpass command line client for Linux and macOS based on [enpass-decryptor](https://github.com/steffen9000/enpass-decryptor) by steffen9000.

 **Warning:** I no longer use Enpass personally, so this repo needs a new maintainer.
 I will however still merge PRs.